 We do not like to talk about our weaknesses, especially if we try to impress someone, and get the job.
-What is more, we can always tell the weaknesses of the others, our friends and partners, but we often struggle to recognize our own.
-So how to deal with this question?
+What is more, we can always tell the weaknesses of the others, our friends and partners, but we often struggle to recognize our own weak spots.

-Let’s start with the easier part, the strengths.
+Let’s start with the easier part, with your strengths.
 You should pick a strength that is relevant for a job of a pharmacist, and ideally a strength that you really have.
 For example:

 - Good communication skills